PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 16:01:36
+Last updated: 2024-04-02 16:02:39
-Random Quote: Be great in act, as you have been in thought. - William Shakespeare
+Random Quote: Never interrupt your enemy when he is making a mistake. - Napoleon